io-core/Kernel/README.md

 # Kernel
-io-core Kernel package containing the Kernel.Mod of Oberon
+io-core Kernel package containing Kernel.Mod from Project Oberon

+This is the only package in io-core that does not import any other packages.